Travel to South Africa

 - Proof of funds

-- Yellow fever certificate (depending on your travel route)
+- eventually, Yellow fever certificate (depending on your travel route)

 Read detailed information to these points below.
 Make sure to apply for the relevant updated documentation in time to be able to present the necessary documents to the immigration officer at South Africa's border control posts.